Greedy optimization of the geometry of Majorana Josephson junctions: Model and algorithm description

 \comment{At each step of the optimization we perturbatively estimate the gap after adding or removing sites to the superconductors, and we pick the perturbation that results in a larger improvement of the gap.} Our core iterative algorithm starts by computing the band structure of the initial geometry on a sufficiently fine grid of the supercell momenta $\kappa_x$ using sparse diagonalization.
 Since we are interested in low-energy behavior, we compute only a small set of the $2 n_b = 8$ bands closest to the Fermi level.
 We then compute a set of candidate perturbations to the geometry of the junction.
 Using conventional image processing we determine the normal-superconductor boundary and then consider two types of modifications: removing superconductivity from boundary sites, and introducing superconductivity in normal sites immediately next to the boundary (Fig.~\ref{fig:algorithm}(b)).
 Limiting the geometry perturbations to the boundaries of the superconductors with the normal regions promotes the continuity of the shape evolution.
 In order to implement fabrication constraints, we reject perturbations where the minimum distance between superconductors is lower than a specified tolerance $w = \SI{100}{\nm}$.
 Once we have collected a set of perturbations, we use first order degenerate perturbation theory to estimate how they change the dispersion relation (Fig.~\ref{fig:algorithm}(c)).
 Finally, we modify the superconductors' shape with the perturbation that yields the largest improvement in the gap and proceed to another iteration (Fig.~\ref{fig:algorithm}(d)).
 Because calculations of Bloch eigenstates at different $\kappa_x$ as well as computing the effect of different perturbations are independent, the algorithm is embarrassingly parallel.
 We leverage this by using the dask software package~\cite{dask2016} to parallelize our implementation.

 \comment{We vary the chemical potential and magnetic field at each epoch to avoid local maxima and apply a median filter to smoothen the resulting geometries.} Although the core algorithm is already capable of finding improved geometries, it has the following limitations: \begin{itemize} \item It is inefficient to fully recompute the dispersion relation after each iteration. \item Due to being greedy, the algorithm gets stuck in any local maximum. \item The resulting shapes tend to be irregular and contain features that vary on the scale of the lattice constant. \end{itemize} We solve these problems by introducing epochs consisting of a handful of iterations each.
 Instead of exactly recomputing the dispersion relation at each iteration, we do it only at the beginning of an epoch.
 Furthermore, at every epoch we select random values of $E_{Z1} < E_Z < E_{Z2}$ and $\mu_1 < \mu < \mu_2$.
 This procedure is analogous to performing stochastic gradient descent to optimize the average gap over a region in parameter space, and it ensures that the optimized geometries are tolerant to variations in the junction Hamiltonian.
-Finally, we apply a median filter to the superconductor shapes every few epochs, which constrains the optimizer to explore shapes that vary smoothly in space.
+Finally, we apply a median filter to the superconductor shapes every few epochs, a standard technique in image processing that reduces noise in images by replacing a pixel with the median value of its neighbors.
+As we will show in the next section, periodically applying this filter constrains the optimizer to explore shapes that vary smoothly in space.